 Amber Wang, Undergraduate Volunteer

-Amber Wang is a sophomore at Northwestern University majoring in Neuroscience with minors in Religious Studies and Data Science.
+Amber Wang is a junior at Northwestern University majoring in Neuroscience with minors in Religious Studies and Data Science.
 Her research interests focus on cross-linguistic differences in prosody and narrative structure in children with autism spectrum disorder.

 She is particularly interested in pediatric populations and values direct engagement with children and adolescents, especially those who are neurodivergent.
 In the lab, she hopes to explore voice- and speech-based approaches to understanding ASD and contribute to research involving language and communication.